Aiming for conversations

 [verb] [user groups] to [something] instead of [something] because [something]

-For example, working for a data visualisation company:
+For example, working for a data visualization company:

 Reassure companies with big data needs that they can choose us instead of the big players because we will adapt to their needs instead of shoehorning them into our processes, we don't lock them in with proprietary formats and we have years of experience in the field.